yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 ## Leaky bucket

 The **leaky bucket** is an algorithm based on an analogy of a fixed capacity bucket, with holes that leaks water out of the bucket at a constant rate.
-Log messages are added into the bucket, which just like the way water is poured into the bucket.
+Log messages are added into the bucket, which just like the way water is poured into a bucket.
 When the bucket is full, messages will overflow.
 Meanwhile, the bucket is inspected at a constant rate to see if it contains any log messages at that moment.
 If it does, one message is leaked from the bucket and passed through.[<sup>\[2\]</sup>](#references)

 There are two versions of the leaky bucket algorithm: the leaky bucket as a meter and the leaky bucket as a queue.